A2WF Logo Public Draft v1.0

 }

-Modern AI agents don't just crawl, they interact, transact, and extract.
-A2WF is the governance layer the web has been missing.
+Modern AI agents don't just crawl — they interact.
+A2WF is the governance layer.

 Define what agents can read, what actions they can take, what data they can access, and under what conditions.